-We may not realise but light has a great effect on us.
+We may not realize but the light has a great effect on us.
 Not only does it allow us to see, light stimulates us and influences our moods and activity levels.
-Science has proved that our physiological response to light varies depending on its colour spectrum, intensity and timing.
+Science has proved that our physiological response to light varies depending on its color spectrum, intensity, and timing.
 Because of this sensitivity to light, the characteristics of the artificial light in our surroundings also becomes important, especially if we spend a lot of time indoors.

 HCL (or Human Centric Lighting) refers to lighting solutions which are designed based on new knowledge on the biological effects of light.

 With the emergence of HCL-based solutions and the introduction of LEDs, a radically new approach to lighting is possible.
 With new technology, tunable white light can be achieved in an energy-efficient manner.
 It can even be controlled easily with advanced control systems.
 These newer, smarter, connected lighting systems create endless possibilities with better user control and environmental customization.

 Put simply, Human Centric Lighting (HCL) is a Lighting solution designed to support the human circadian rhythm, enhance concentration, reduce stress levels and prevent sleeping disorders.

 HCL is a concept devoted to enhancing vision, wellbeing, and performance.
 It can make any space more comfortable and efficient for working and improving the quality of life by using LED design and control.

 The circadian rhythm of our bodies refers to physical, mental, and behavioral changes that follow a daily cycle.
 Sleeping at night and being awake during the day is an example of a light-related circadian rhythm.

 Circadian lighting or human-centric lighting (HCL) is a strategy that takes into account the circadian rhythm.
 Circadian lighting systems are designed to be able to control the intensity and color of the light, with feedback from the illuminated space.